The Stettheimer Dollhouse in a New Light

 This new exhibition celebrates the return of this remarkable three-dimensional artwork, inviting visitors to explore it up close.
 Enhanced by a months-long cleaning and stabilization process, the dollhouse offers an even more immersive experience for all.

-The dollhouse will be accompanied by dolls created in the 1970s by John Darcy Noble, the former curator of MCNY’s toy collection.
+For the first time in decades, the dollhouse will be accompanied by dolls created in the 1970s by John Darcy Noble, the former curator of MCNY’s toy collection.
 Using Florine Stettheimer’s portrait of Carrie as a model, he aimed to imbue each doll with a style and character he described as “thoroughly Stettheimer.”
 Noble designed elaborate outfits from rich fabrics like tulle and chiffon to mirror the looks of notable figures in the Stettheimer circle, including Gertrude Stein and Edward Steichen, as well as the sisters themselves.

 Support for this exhibition is provided by the Museum of the City of New York Board of Trustees and the New York City Department of Cultural Affairs in partnership with the New York City Council.